prejrdev/guides-and-notes/working-with-curl-for-rest-api.md

-# Working with curl to test APIs
+# Notes from working with curl to test APIs

 ## the dual terminal set up